-5.2 The Council reserves the right to withhold or suspend sick pay under its contractual sick pay scheme at its discretion.
-Circumstances in which contractual sick pay may be withheld include where:

-• the employee has failed to comply with the Council's sickness absence notification and evidence requirements;

-- the employee refuses to attend a medical examination at the reasonable request of the Council; - the employee's incapacity has been caused by any other occupation he/she has: - the employee makes or produces any misleading or untrue statement or document concerning his/her fitness to work; - 5.3 The employee will normally be entitled to receive SSP when contractual sick pay is withheld or suspended, although the Council can withhold or suspend SSP if it is not satisfied that the employee is ill, and no evidence of sickness is provided.
-Employees will be given written notice if their SSP or contractual sick pay is being withheld or suspended. - 5.4 Sick pay under the Council's scheme is subject to the usual deductions for PAYE, national insurance, pension contributions, etc.
+- 5.2 The Council reserves the right to withhold or suspend sick pay under its contractual sick pay scheme at its discretion.
+Circumstances in which contractual sick pay may be withheld include where: - the employee has failed to comply with the Council's sickness absence notification and evidence requirements; - the employee refuses to attend an Occupational Health appointment at the reasonable request of the Council based on advice from an HR professional; - the employee's incapacity has been caused by any other occupation they may have; - the employee makes or produces any misleading or untrue statement or document concerning their fitness to work; - 5.3 The employee will normally be entitled to receive SSP when contractual sick pay is withheld or suspended, although the Council can withhold or suspend SSP if it is not satisfied that the employee is ill, and no evidence of sickness is provided.
+Employees will be given written notice if their SSP or contractual sick pay is being withheld or suspended.
+In such cases the Disciplinary Policy may also need to be followed. - 5.4 Sick pay under the Council's scheme is subject to the usual deductions for PAYE, national insurance, pension contributions, etc.